 New cases: 2,240.

 Male breast cancer is rare.
 Less than 1% of all breast carcinomas occur in men.[3,4] The mean age at diagnosis is between 60 and 70 years, though men of all ages can be affected with the disease.

 Predisposing risk factors appear to include radiation exposure, estrogen administration, and diseases associated with hyperestrogenism,...

 Write your questions down so you don’t forget them.
 If okay with your loved one, feel free to ask the doctor these question at an appointment.
 You may want to share your questions with your loved ones before you go.

 Be prepared for changes in your loved one's behavior and mood.
 Medications, discomforts, and stress may cause your loved one to become depressed, angry, or fatigued.

-Encourage your loved one to be active and independent, as much as possible, to help her regain a sense of self-reliance and confidence.
+Encourage your loved one to be active and independent, as much as possible, to help her regain a sense of self-reliance and control.

 Be realistic about your own needs.
 Be sure you are sleeping enough, eating properly, and taking some time off for yourself.
 It is hard to offer much help when you are exhausted.
 If you take care of your needs, it may be easier to meet the needs of your loved one.